vcerny01/website/content/notes/Ancient Greece.md

 ---
 layout: note
 source: research
-cover: "/images/main/cover-ancient-greece.png"
+cover: "/images/main/cover-ancient-greece.webp"
 title: Ancient Greece
-date: 2022-03-28
+date: 2022-04-02
 ---

 #Research

 ## Introduction

-History is in humanities what math is in STEM.
-And knowing ancient history is as foundational as knowing algebra.
-So from Decemeber of 2021 to March of 2022 I studied the ancient Greek history.
+From Decemeber of 2021 to March of 2022 I studied the ancient Greek history.
 I made some notes along the way.

 My main objective was to get a solid overview of ancient Greek history.